knol3j/hashnhedge/content/briefs/2025-08-26/apple announces an awe dropping event on september 9 at 10am.md

 ﻿---
-title: "Apple announces an "Awe dropping" event on September 9 at 10AM PT at Apple Park, where the iPhone 17 lineup, new Apple Watch models, and more are expected (Juli Clover/MacRumors)"
+title: "Apple announces an 'Awe dropping' event on September 9 at 10AM PT at Apple Park, where the iPhone 17 lineup, new Apple Watch models, and more are expected (Juli Clover/MacRumors)"
 date: "2025-08-27T00:56:03"
 category: "Markets"
 summary: ""